Vijay filmography

-In 2011 Vijay's career prospects improved after he was praised for his role as a bodyguard in Kaavalan.
-Velayudham in which, he appeared as a masked superhero was commercially successful worldwide.
+In 2011, Vijay's career prospects improved after he was praised for his role as a bodyguard in Kaavalan, which had a 100-day theatrical run and was a box office hit.
+Velayudham in which he appeared as a masked superhero, was commercially successful worldwide.
 The following year he appeared in two films: as a college student in Nanban and an army officer in Thuppakki.
-His performances in both films received positive critical feedback, with the latter earning him a Best Actor nomination at the 60th Filmfare Awards South.
-He followed that with A. L. Vijay's Thalaivaa (2013) and the multi-starrer Jilla (2014) which was commercially successful.
+His performances in both films received positive critical feedback.
+He followed that with Thalaivaa (2013) and the multi-starrer Jilla (2014) which was commercially successful.
 He teamed up with Murugadoss again for the action film Kaththi (2014).
 The film, which had Vijay playing dual roles as a thief and an idealist, became one of the highest-grossing Tamil films of that year; his performances earned him critics praise.
-In his next film, Chimbu Deven's fantasy Puli (2015), he featured again in dual roles; it was an overseas success.
-The following year, he played a police officer in Atlee's Theri.
+In his next film, fantasy Puli (2015), he featured again in dual roles; it underperformed at the box office.
+The following year, he played a police officer in Atlee's Theri to mixed reviews.
 The film had one of the biggest openings in Tamil cinema and was a major commercial success.
 Vijay's performance won him South Indian International Movie Awards.
-He played triple roles for the first time in Mersal (2017), his second collaboration with Atlee.
-In addition to garnering a UK Award for Best Actor, the film collected 2.5 billion.
-Vijay earned positive critical acclaim for Bairavaa (2017) and Sarkar (2018).
-He also starred in films Bigil (2019), Master (2021), Beast (2022) and Varisu (2023) which received mixed reviews, but became commercially successful.
+He played triple roles for the first time in Mersal (2017).
+In addition to garnering a UK Award for Best Actor, the film became a box office success.
+Vijay earned critical acclaim for Sarkar (2018).
+He also starred in films Bigil (2019), Master (2021), Beast (2022), Varisu, Leo (both 2023) and he played dual roles again in the film The Greatest of All Time (2024), all of which garnered mixed reviews but were commercially successful in the box office, with Leo becoming the highest-grossing film of his career.